sanskrit/raw_etexts_english/blogs/manasataramgini/2010/01/2010-01-22_the-culmination-of-the-tantrika-education-of-an-atharvana.md

 vIryANi ||
 Then the preceptor gives him the two kUTa-s and decodes them for him:
-prAneshaH sugrIvaH saMvartako vaikuNTho dharA tridhAtur vahnir vyApako mahAvidyeshvarI saMyutaM | This is the kUTa of kubjIshAna.
+prAneshaH sugrIvaH saMvartako vaikuNTho dharA tridhAtur vahnir vyApako mahAvidyeshvarI saMyutam | This is the kUTa of kubjIshAna.
-sahajaH paramAtmA nR^isiMhaM kAlarudraM khaDgI sha\~NkaraM vahnivarNaM chAMuNDA tUrya-svara-bhUShitaM nAda-bindu-yutaM | This is the kUTa of mahApratya\~NgirA.
+sahajaH paramAtmA nR^isiMhaM kAlarudraM khaDgI sha\~NkaraM vahnivarNaM chAMuNDA tUrya-svara-bhUShitaM nAda-bindu-yutam | This is the kUTa of mahApratya\~NgirA.

 Then he gives him the mantra weapon with which he battles abhichAra: